j13343sh/Rune-Factory-Inheritance-Research/articles/Candidate-Count-Model.md

 - [Messhilite Inheritance](../articles/messhilite-inheritance.md)
 - Success Probability *(Planned)*

-The Candidate Count Model serves as a conceptual foundation for many inheritance-related studies included in this repository and will continue to evolve as additional research articles are published.
+The Candidate Count Model serves as the conceptual foundation for many inheritance-related studies included in this repository and acts as the central hub connecting the associated research articles.

 ---